 Target Group

-Target Group is used to route requests to one or more registered targets.
-A target can be resources like an instance or IP address, where traffic incoming to the load balancer is distributed across targets.
-Traffic received at a listener is routed to a target group based on the conditions set at each listener.
-Health check settings can be applied to a target group, which checks the status of all targets included in the target group.
+A Target Group is used to route requests to one or more registered targets.
+Targets can be instances, IP addresses, or other resources, and traffic that flows into the load balancer is distributed among these targets.
+The traffic received by the listener is routed to the target group based on the conditions set in each listener.
+Health check settings can be applied to the target group, and the status of all targets in the group is monitored.

-A target group can specify a Protocol and a port for each target.
-KakaoCloud supports HTTP
+A target group can specify a protocol, and each target can have a port defined.
+KakaoCloud supports the HTTP

 , HTTPS